France-ioi/taskgrader/README.md

 ### Installation

-Execute `install.sh` in the taskgrader directory to install.
+Execute `install.sh` in the taskgrader directory to install, as the user who will be running the taskgrader.
 It will help you install everything.

 If needed, edit `config.py` to suit your needs; however default values will work for simple tests.